 The flats are generally a bit cooler than the houses; this is thought to relate to the level and hours of occupancy rather than any inherent difference in the structure.

-Overall the temperatures in February are excellent, though it should be noted that it was a relatively mild February.
+Overall, the temperatures in February are good, though it should be noted that they were relatively mild months.